Ph.D. in Mathematics

 Students must pass both the Major and Minor Examinations.
 Only two attempts at each of the Major and Minor examinations are permitted.
 The students' first attempt at the Major examination must be no later than the August preceding their third year of graduate study and their second attempt no later than the August preceding their fourth year of graduate study.
 The students' last try at the Minor examination must be taken no later than the January during their fourth year of graduate study.

-With the approval of the Mathematics Graduate Committee, students who postpone taking one or both of their Preliminary Examinations until their third year of graduate study may also postpone the Qualifying Examinations until their fourth year of graduate study.
+With the approval of the Mathematics Graduate Committee, students who postpone taking one or both of their Preliminary Examinations until their third year of graduate study may also postpone the Qualifying Examinations, in the same area, until their fourth year of graduate study.

 Students who wish to change the area in which they plan to write their thesis may be required to retake all or part of the Qualifying Examination.